 Posted on June 05 2018

-This tutorial contains everything you need to know about creating your own printed opaque charms.
+This tutorial contains everything you need to know about creating your own printed opaque custom charms.
 This includes our white, black, coloured, metallic, frosted, fluorescent, glow in the dark and glitter acrylic charms.

 1. Download our templates

 Templates are available in various sizes ranging from 0.5" (12.7mm) right up to 3.5" (88.9mm).